Right Against Rights

 Understanding the Rise of Anti-Rights Movements in Latin America

 RagR explores the growth of right-wing movements that challenge democratic norms and threaten human rights in the region.
 With an interdisciplinary lens, the project investigates the ideologies and dynamics behind these trends to inform strategies for protecting democratic resilience and civil liberties.
+This project was funded by The British Academy and the UK’s ESRC Impact Acceleration Account, Law and Society Association

 Our Approach to Understanding Disorder